Leroy-Backy/seaBattle/README.md

 # seaBattle
 Sea_Battle

-Game for 2 players, that work in console.
+Game for 2 players, that works in console.